Home » English Article » Udio vs Suno (Dec 2025 Update): Vocals, Editors, Stems, Pricing & Legal Changes

 Best for Speed, in-song iteration, content/shorts Vocal clarity, cohesive harmonies, polished mixes

-Stem export 12-stem extraction (paid tiers) WAV + stems (paid tiers) — temporarily unavailable (Nov 2025)
+Stem export 12-stem extraction (paid tiers, DAW-ready) WAV + stems historically on paid tiers — downloads/exports currently disabled (Dec 2025)

-In-song editing Song Editor: Replace · Extend · Crop Sessions + Remix/Extend — producer workflow
+In-song editing Song Editor: Replace · Extend · Crop on a timeline Sessions + Remix/Extend/Inpaint/Edit — producer-style iteration with two-result generations

-DAW integration No native plugin; export WAV/stems to any DAW No native plugin; export WAV/stems to any DAW (paused)
+DAW integration No native plugin; export WAV/stems to any DAW No native plugin; WAV/stem exports to DAWs are temporarily unavailable during the licensing transition

-Lyric refinement In-app editing varies by release; verify in-app In-app editing varies by release; verify in-app
+Lyric refinement In-app lyric tools vary by release; verify in-app In-app lyric handling and edits vary by release; verify in-app

-Generation speed Varies by load; typically fast (priority on paid) Varies by load; faster since Allegro update
+Generation speed Varies by load; typically fast with priority on paid tiers Varies by load; faster since Allegro v1.5, plus two-result generations per action

-Commercial license Available on paid tiers (check ToS/consent) Available on paid tiers (check ToS/licensing)
+Commercial license Available on paid tiers (check ToS and consent policies) Available on paid tiers (check ToS, licensing, and export limitations)

 Budget tip: track credits per finished asset for a week in each tool.
-Choose a tier that covers your peak week, not your average.
-Last checked: Nov 2025.
+Choose a tier that comfortably covers your peak week, not just your average, and remember that unused subscription credits on both platforms do not roll over.
+Last checked: Dec 2025.

 Suno pricing structure

-Notes: Included subscription credits do not roll over; purchased top-ups do not expire but require an active subscription.
-When monthly credits are used up on Pro/Premier, accounts receive 50/day until the cycle resets.
+Notes: Included subscription credits do not roll over; purchased top-ups do not expire but require an active subscription to use.
+When monthly credits are used up on Pro/Premier, accounts still receive 50 free credits/day until the billing cycle resets.[4][10]

 Udio pricing model

 Udio maps credits to pairs of generations: a 32-second pair costs 2 credits (one per song) and a ~130-second “u-130” pair costs 4 credits (two per song).
-This makes cost per usable song easy to forecast and scale.
+Because every Create / Extend / Remix / Inpaint / Edit action always returns two outputs, it’s easy to predict how many usable songs you can get from a monthly pool.

-Important: During a licensing transition, downloads/exports (WAV, stems, video) are temporarily unavailable.
-Udio’s help center notes the new monthly limits (2,400 / 6,000) and the export pause; check in-app for current status if you must deliver files today.
+Important: Following Udio’s 2025 licensing deal with major labels, downloads/exports (WAV, stems, video) are currently disabled across plans during a transition period.
+The Help Center confirms the new 2,400 / 6,000 monthly limits and the export pause; always check in-app or in the latest docs if you must deliver downloadable files today.

 More on AI Music Pricing & Rights (Nov 2025)